Falsay ka Sharbat – a quintessential summer flavour:

 The fruit tastes sour-sweet and is at its best when ripe.
-These tiny berries are loaded with medicinal benefits; it’s rich in Vitamin C, Calcium, Phosphorus and fibre.
+Even the unripe Falsa has amazing health benefits – it is very effective in alleviating inflammation.
+So, it can do well for respiratory, cardiac and hematologic inflammatory conditions as well in feverish states.
+Falsa is often advised from patients who suffer from asthma, bronchitis, colds, coughs, and sore throats.
+These tiny berries are loaded with medicinal benefits; it’s rich in Vitamin C, Calcium, Phosphorus and fiber.
 It gives relief in inflammation, nausea and fever, purifies blood and regulates blood pressure and cholesterol.

 Thoroughly wash Falsa under running water.